Best Paint Colors for South-Facing Rooms

 • Lighting often casts a warmer tone in a room with southern exposure.

-The warm, natural light of a south-facing room provides an energizing, happy aura for your spaces.
+The warm, natural light of a south-facing room provides an energizing, happy aura for your space.
 Select paint colors with a lower brightness and the right balance of warm and cool undertones.

 Neutral living room with white walls and an off-white wall mantel, and a white circle coffee table in between two cream couches.